Sometimes work, and life, makes breaking routine nearly impossible.

 7. Bike, Bar & Draw.

-Kurt packs his sketchbook with him, bikes to the bar, orders whatever the best IPA on tap is, and draws people in the bar.
+Our design team is known to pack up a sketchbook, bike to the bar, order whatever the best IPA on tap is, and draw people in the bar.

 8. Explore New Islands by Kayak.